 Let’s say you install a turbocharger to the engine.
+Will this void my factory warranty ?
 Could this void the transmission warranty?
 The axle warranty?
 The answer is “possibly,” as the increased stress to these components cause by the increased power output from the turbo could indeed cause your warranty to be denied.

 Of course, there’s a great deal to be said for the importance of having a qualified installer work on your vehicle.
 While FMS goes to great lengths to provide ample clearance of fuel lines, electric lines, brake lines, etc., like any part you’d install, if care is not exercised, there could be interference with equipment on the vehicle.
 That’s why we recommend using a FMS “Preferred” dealer to do your installation, unless you have at least some basic knowledge of working on vehicles.

 In any case, the most important thing you need to know

 is that you need to be armed with this information.
 In many cases, dealers are just plain timid in doing repair work on vehicles that are even remotely different.
 What to do if denied a warranty?

 You MUST get the denial in writing and demand that they are very specific in why they’re denying the claim and in providing solid evidentiary proof in how the part you installed/had installed caused the failure for which they’re denying the warranty.